jasn17/CPSC-3600/Chapter-8/linux-file-sys.md

 # Additional Software
 - **/opt**
 	- A directory reserved for optional or third-party software that does not adhere to the standard file hierarchy.
+		- Zoom, Chrome, Skype

 # Variable Data Files
 - **/var**
-	- Contains files that vary in size and content over time, such as logs and spool files.
+	- Contains files that vary in size and content over time, such as logs files
 	- Examples:
 		- `/var/log`: Contains system log files like `auth.log` and `kern.log`.

 # Mount Points
 - **/mnt**
 	- A directory used as a mount point for temporarily attaching file systems (e.g., external hard drives, USB devices).
+		- Mounting is connecting an external file system to your local file system
 	- Often used for manual mounting of storage devices.

 # Useful Commands